-The Interim Greater Macarthur 2040 Plan provides a framework for the future development of the Greater Macarthur Growth Area: in the north, the urban renewal of the rail corridor from Glenfield to Macarthur, and in the south, the development of land release areas from Menangle Park to Appin.
+The Greater Macarthur 2040 Plan provides a framework for the future development of the Greater Macarthur Growth Area: in the north, the urban renewal of the rail corridor from Glenfield to Macarthur, and in the south, the development of land release areas from Menangle Park to Appin.
 It contains a number of transport priorities relevant for this plan, including:

-- Walkable neighbourhoods for all age groups - Cycle paths connecting neighbourhoods with public transport, jobs, education and open space - Transport-oriented development in both urban renewal and land release precincts - A highly accessible transport corridor connecting Campbelltown-Macarthur, Mt Gilead, Appin and Douglas park - Three new east-west connections to the Hume Motorway to support delivery of the growth area in sectors.
+- Walkable neighbourhoods for all age groups - Cycle paths connecting neighbourhoods with public transport, jobs, education and open space - Transit-oriented development in both urban renewal and land release precincts, which can align with the NSW Government's Transport Oriented Development (TOD) Program - A highly accessible transport corridor connecting Campbelltown-Macarthur, Mt Gilead, Appin and Douglas Park - Three new east-west connections to the Hume Motorway to support delivery of the growth area in sectors.